-According to the Environmental Protection Law of the People's Republic of China promulgated by the SCNPC on December 26, 1989 and amended on April 24, 2014 and the Environmental Impact Assessment Law of the People's Republic of China promulgated by the SCNPC on October 28, 2002 and most recently amended on December 29, 2018, respectively, the Regulations Governing Environmental Protection in Construction Projects promulgated by the State Council on November 29, 1998 and amended on July 16, 2017, and the Regulations Governing Completion Acceptance of Environmental Protection in Construction Projects promulgated by the Ministry of Environmental Protection on December 27, 2001, hotels shall submit a Report on Environmental Impact Assessment and an Application Letter for Acceptance of Environmental Protection Facilities in Construction Projects to competent environmental protection authorities for approvals before commencing the operation.
-Pursuant to the Environmental Impact Assessment Law of the People's Republic of China, any hotel failing to obtain the approval of an Environmental Impact Assessment may be ordered to cease construction and apply for the approval within a specified time limit.
-If the hotel still fails to obtain approval within the specified time limit, it may be subject to fines between RMB50,000 and RMB200,000, and the person directly responsible for the project may be subject to certain administrative penalties.
-Pursuant to the Regulations Governing Completion Acceptance of Environmental Protection in Construction Projects, any hotel failing to obtain an Acceptance of Environmental Protection Facilities in Construction Projects may be subject to fines and an order to obtain approval within a specified time limit.
+According to the Environmental Protection Law of the People's Republic of China promulgated by the SCNPC on December 26, 1989 and amended on April 24, 2014 and the Environmental Impact Assessment Law of the People's Republic of China promulgated by the SCNPC on October 28, 2002 and most recently amended on December 29, 2018, respectively, the Regulations Governing Environmental Protection in Construction Projects promulgated by the State Council on November 29, 1998 and amended on July 16, 2017, hotels shall submit a Report on Environmental Impact Assessment and an Application Letter for Acceptance of Environmental Protection Facilities in Construction Projects to competent environmental protection authorities for approvals before commencing the operation.
+Pursuant to the Environmental Impact Assessment Law of the People's Republic of China, any hotel failing to obtain the approval of an Environmental Impact Assessment may be ordered to cease construction, pay a fine of not less than 1% but not more than 5% of the total investment of the construction project on it, and be ordered restore to the original state, and the person directly responsible for the project may be subject to certain administrative penalties.

-The Water Pollution Prevention Law first became effective on November 1, 1984 and was most recently amended on June 27, 2017.
+The Law of the People's Republic of China on the Prevention and Control of Water Pollution first became effective on November 1, 1984 and was most recently amended on June 27, 2017.
 The law applies to the prevention and control of pollution of rivers, lakes, canals, irrigation channels, reservoirs and other surface water bodies and groundwater within the PRC.
-According to the provisions of the Water Pollution Prevention Law and other relevant laws and regulations of the PRC, the Ministry of Environmental Protection and its local counterparts at or above county level shall take charge of the administration and supervision on the matters of prevention and control of water pollution.
+According to the provisions of this Law and other relevant laws and regulations of the PRC, the Ministry of Environmental Protection and its local counterparts at or above county level shall take charge of the administration and supervision on the matters of prevention and control of water pollution.

-The Water Pollution Prevention Law provides that environmental impact assessment should be conducted in accordance with the relevant laws and regulations for new construction projects and expansion or reconstruction projects and other facilities on water that directly or indirectly discharge pollutants to water bodies.
+The Law of the People's Republic of China on the Prevention and Control of Water Pollution provides that environmental impact assessment should be conducted in accordance with the relevant laws and regulations for new construction projects and expansion or reconstruction projects and other facilities on water that directly or indirectly discharge pollutants to water bodies.
 Facilities for the prevention and control of water pollution at a construction project shall be designed, built and put into use along with the main structure of the construction project.
 The construction project shall only be used after facilities for the prevention and control of water pollution pass the inspection and acceptance by the Ministry of Environmental Protection and its competent local counterparts.
 Dismantling or putting off operation of such installations shall be subject to prior approval of the local counterpart of the Ministry of Environmental Protection at or above the county level.